jreed26/GameDevelopment/README.md

 	- Game-desktop:
 		- To launch the game, you have to go into this directory and run the desktopLauncher class.

-Email me any issues or questions you have: @jgr26@students.uwf.edu
+# Email me with any issues or questions you have: @jgr26@students.uwf.edu